plank/laravel-mediable/docs/source/uploader.rst

 Handling Exceptions
 --------------------

-If you want to return more granular HTTP status codes when a ``Plank\Mediable\MediaUploadException`` is thrown, you can use the ``Plank\Mediable\HandlesMediaExceptions`` trait in your app's `Exceptions\Handler`.
+If you want to return more granular HTTP status codes when a ``Plank\Mediable\MediaUploadException`` is thrown, you can use the ``Plank\Mediable\HandlesMediaExceptions`` trait in your app's `Exceptions\Handler` or your controllers.
 For example, if you have set a maximum file size, an HTTP code 413 (Request Entity Too Large) will be returned instead of a 500.

-Call the ``prepareMediaUploadException`` method on the ``render`` method, and a ``HttpException`` with the appropriate status code will be returned.
+Call the ``transformToHttpException`` method on the ``render`` method, and a ``HttpException`` with the appropriate status code will be returned.
 Take a look at the ``HandlesMediaExceptions`` source code for the table of associated status codes and exceptions.

 ::